OPS-E2E-PPE/VBA-Docs/api/Word.CustomProperties.md

 keywords: vbawd10.chm3553
 f1_keywords:
 - vbawd10.chm3553
-ms.prod: word
 api_name:
 - Word.CustomProperties
 ms.assetid: 8b4248a1-7e1f-dbbd-37ab-f52a2d1ee505
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # CustomProperties object (Word)

 A collection of **[CustomProperty](Word.CustomProperty.md)** objects that represents the properties related to a smart tag.
 The **CustomProperties** collection includes all the smart tag custom properties in a document.

 ## Remarks

-Use the  **[Properties](./overview/Word.md)** property to return a single **CustomProperties** object.
+Use the **[Properties](overview/Word.md)** property to return a single **CustomProperties** object.
 Use the **[Add](Word.CustomProperties.Add.md)** method of the **CustomProperties** object with to create a custom property from within a Microsoft Word Visual Basic for Applications project.
 This example creates a new property for the first smart tag in the active document and displays the XML code used for the tag.

 ```vb